-Across the nation more and more people are choosing a more environmentally-friendly form of transportation that not only helps them save on fuel costs but also provides positive health benefits.
+Across the nation, more and more people are choosing a more environmentally-friendly form of transportation that not only helps them save on fuel costs but also provides positive health benefits.
 The form of transportation is via bicycle and it has increasingly become popular in locations such as Northern California, Oregon, New York and many other spots across the globe.
 The statistics show more people are leaving the car keys at home and are opting for the bicycle helmet when it comes to transit, and those numbers do not even factor in recreational bicycle users such as those who enjoy mountain biking.
 Unfortunately, with the rise in bicycle use has come a rise in bike theft, but technology is now helping reduce those statistics through the use of GPS tracking.
 The reason?
 It is because with a GPS tracker for bicycles anyone can track a stolen bicycle.

 Real-Time GPS Trackers For Bikes